Uptown Campus Procedures

 Students in the lower school grades 3rd-5th may dismiss from school in one of the following ways:

-Students may wait for private van service pick up.
+- Private Van: Students may wait for private van service pick up.
+Please inform the front office by filling out the “walk off permission form.”

-Students who reside in Jefferson Parish and pay for transportation may ride the Private JP school bus.
+- Bus: Students who reside in Jefferson Parish and pay for transportation may ride the Private JP school bus.
+Contact Ms. Wendy Wiltz.

 Dismissal for Middle School Students (6th-8th):

-Starting with the 2018-2019 school year, all 6th, 7th, and 8th grade students will be automatically considered “Walk-Off” students unless parents notify the school otherwise.
+All 6th, 7th, and 8th-grade students will be automatically considered “Walk-Off” students unless parents notify the school otherwise.
 This new procedure is a change from years prior.

-There are three options Middle School parents can Opt-In to for after school dismissal, starting August 15, 2018:
+There are three options Middle School parents can Opt-In to after school dismissal:

 Parent or Guardian MUST notify the school that this is how the student should be dismissed by filling our the “Middle School Student “Opt In” School Based Dismissal Form”